-- Eligible Activities: Eligible activities include case management; peer counseling; linkage and referral to substance abuse treatment and mental health treatment; assistance with obtaining, maintaining, or upgrading employment; improving resident self-sufficiency; and other services related to helping residents maintain stable housing.
-CSB funded activities may not include mental health treatment, alcohol and substance abuse treatment, and/or medical services that are covered by other funding sources.
-Both permanent supportive housing and rapid re-housing projects should make services available to tenants on a voluntary basis. - Client Admission: Permanent housing initiatives are designed to create housing for those with the greatest barriers to traditional housing, including traditional low-income housing.
+- Content of the services of the services and the services and the services available to tenants on a voluntary basis. - Client Admission: Permanent housing initiatives are designed to create housing for those with the greatest barriers to traditional housing, including traditional lowincome housing.
 Admission criteria and the tenant selection plan must take into account the socio-economic histories of the client population.
 Permanent supportive housing is designed to serve and must prioritize individuals and families meeting federal Chronic Homeless eligibility criteria.
 Many homeless individuals and families have barriers to housing in the form of poor credit history, poor rental histories with multiple evictions, and criminal backgrounds.
 Entry standards should not exclude those persons with multiple issues.
 Nor should persons with other issues, such as severe mental disability or alcohol or drug addiction, be summarily prohibited entry into housing.
 All programs are required to adhere to all fair housing codes, regulations, and laws. - Voluntary Services: Participation in disability-related supportive services must be voluntary and cannot be a stipulation of tenancy.
 The CoC encourages agencies to offer service based on an "irresistible services" model, which makes services so appealing to its client base that they participate voluntarily.
 The CoC also encourages agencies to explore engagement strategies that can be incorporated into the design of program services associated with the housing.
 Examples of disability-related services include, but are not limited to, mental health services, outpatient health services, and medication provision (as provided to a person with a disability to address a condition caused by that disability).
 Participation in supportive services that are not disability-related may be required as a condition of the program, if clients are at or have been at imminent risk of eviction and services are necessary to maintain tenancy. (e.g., protective payee).